rayarindam2111/Co-WIN-automated-slot-booking/README.md

  ![7](https://user-images.githubusercontent.com/37744870/120007690-ce114e00-bff7-11eb-94c1-06cadcd9200a.png)

- 10. A new tab opens up and the login SMS sender is automatically selected after some time.
-Wait until the indicator on the top right of the screen turns **green** and the conversation automatically switches to the Co-WIN OTP service **AX-NHPSMS**.
-If your OTPs come from a different source (will always end with **NHPSMS**), select that conversation and wait until the indicator turns **green**. *Do not manually click anywhere on the window, navigate to a different conversation or refresh/close this tab.
+ 10. A new tab opens up.
+Wait until the indicator on the top right of the screen turns **green**. *Do not manually click anywhere on the window, or refresh/close this tab.
 Doing any of these would result in you failing to log in to the system.*

  ![8](https://user-images.githubusercontent.com/37744870/120007692-cea9e480-bff7-11eb-9736-a2e27bb04fb0.png)